finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Architecture-Organisation/08_Multiprocessing-Alternative-Architectures.md

 hide:
     - navigation
 ---
-# AR/Multiprocessing and Alternative Architectures
+# AR/ Multiprocessing and Alternative Architectures

 [:octicons-arrow-left-24: Return to Architecture and Organisation](/Bodies-of-Knowledge/Architecture-Organisation/)